La Union: Climate

-Administrative divisions
+Administrative Divisions

 La Union comprises 19 municipalities and 1 component city, all of which are organized into two legislative districts.
+The First Congressional District consists of 8 municipalities and 1 city, while the Second Congressional District consists of 11 municipalities.

 Barangays

-La Union has a total of 576 barangays comprising its 19 municipalities and 1 city.

-The most populous barangay in the province is Sevilla in the City of San Fernando with a population of 10,612 in the 2010 census.
-If cities are excluded, Central East (Poblacion) in the municipality of Bauang has the highest number of inhabitants, at 4,249.
-Caggao in Bangar has the lowest with only 170.
+La Union consists of 576 barangays, which are spread across its 19 municipalities and 1 city.
+According to the 2020 census, the barangay with the highest population is Sevilla, located in the City of San Fernando, boasting a population of 11,316.
+When cities are not taken into account, Central East (Poblacion) in the municipality of Bauang ranks as the most populous barangay, with 4,249 residents.
+In contrast, Caggao in Bangar has the smallest population, totaling just 192 inhabitants.